 ➤ To change the cell format, click on the corresponding cell and press ‘Ctrl + 1’ to get the Format Cells dialog box.

-➤ Next, go to the Number tab, choose Custom from the Category list.
+➤ Next, go to the Number tab, and choose Custom from the Category list.
 Now, in the Type box, which is on the top of the formats list, type [h]:mm;@ and click OK.

 ➤ Finally, we will get the following result.

-Previously, in Method 1, we have calculated total hours using a simple formula.
+Previously, in Method 1, we calculated total hours using a simple formula.
 However, now we will use the SUM function to calculate the total duration of different tasks.